lucendio/lecture-devops-infos/content/assignments/deliverables/tutorial-solutions.md

 ===============================

-__SUBMISSION DEADLINE:__ before the end of the day of the last lecture
+__SUBMISSION DEADLINE:__ at the end of the last work day of the last week within the lecture period, or at the end of
+                         the week (sunday 23:59) the tutorial was part of the lecture topic

 ## Requirements